marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 1. The Connector

-   The connector widget `StockAndBuySellButtons_Connector`, which has no UI.
+   The connector widget `StockAndBuySellButtons_Connector` has no UI.
 It will:

-    * Use a `Factory` to create a data structure called the "view-model".
+    * Use a `Factory` to create a data structure called the "view-model", `vm`.
     * Its `builder` uses the `vm` to create and return `StockAndBuySellButtons`.

    Here is a simplified version of the connector, the factory and its view-model: